This site does not currently take bookings here on Pitchup.com.

 We recommend a camera as essential packing for a stay at Bwlchgwyn Campsite.
 Or a paintbox if you’re of the artistic variety: the views here of the Llyn Peninsula will have you setting up your easel before you can say Bwlchgwyn.
 Known as the Land’s End of Wales, this corner of the country has a heritage coastline, crags, cliffs and coves, and long stretches of beach to snap or paint at.
 Or have a picnic – we’re fans of the leisurely picnic around scenic sites...

 Bwlchgwyn Campsite is based on a sheep and beef farm with views of Bardsey Island from nearby Anelog Mountain, and is a short stroll from the award-winning and sheltered sandy beach at Aberdaron Bay (did we mention picnics?).
-Pitches are level with optional electric hook-up, and there are clean loos and (free) showers on site.
+Clean loos and free showers on site.

-For food, Aberdaron village has pubs, cafés, a grocery store and a bakery, with the Llyn Peninsula capital and market town Pwllheli around thirty minutes’ away.
+For food, Aberdaron village has pubs, cafés, a grocery store and a bakery; the Llyn Peninsula capital and market town of Pwllheli is around 30 minutes’ away.

 Leisure on site